cblearn/cblearn/docs/install.rst

 Installation
 ============

-OrdComp requires Python 3.7 or newer.
+cblearn requires Python 3.7 or newer.
 We recommend using [Anaconda](https://docs.anaconda.com/anaconda/install/) to install Python and dependencies in separated environments.
 We support Linux (tested on Ubuntu 20.4), Windows and Mac OS.